rizar/actor-critic-public/README.md

 Note, that in fact it is a heavily modified [speech recognizer](https://github.com/rizar/attention-lvcsr), so please do not be surprised by the presense of speech related terms in the code.
+The code is provided only for replication purposes, further development is not planned.
+If you have questions, please contact [Dzmitry Bahdanau](https://mila.umontreal.ca/en/person/dzmitry-bahdanau/) or just create an issue here.

 ### How to use